accesscode-2-2/unit-0/lessons/week-0/2015-09_structs.md

 ### Exercise

-Update your program to take advantage of the stucts.
+Update your program to take advantage of the structs.